Most of the quinoa you’ve eaten or that you find in stores is white quinoa. But did you know that there are other varieties as well?

-When added as an ingredient in recipes, its light flavor means it will not overpower the other ingredients.
+When added as an ingredient in recipes, its light flavor means it will not overpower any other ingredients.

 Rather, it will simply add a nutty texture and flavor while soaking up the flavor of the seasonings.

-It is fairly lighter in texter and fluffier than the other varieties once cooked.
-It also cooks quicker and less crunchy than the other varieties.
+It’s lighter and fluffier than the other varieties once cooked.
+It also cooks quicker and is less crunchy than the other varieties.

 White quinoa is, in fact, a bit more tan in color than white.
-Therefore, it is sometimes called tan quinoa, golden quinoa, yellow quinoa, ivory quinoa, blonde quinoa, or simply quinoa (since it is the most common variety).
+Therefore, it is sometimes called tan quinoa, golden quinoa, yellow quinoa, ivory quinoa, blonde quinoa, or simply quinoa (since it’s the most common variety).

-Compared to the common white quinoa variety, red quinoa has a heavier texture to it, which allows it to hold up pretty well when cooked or added to cold salads and recipes.
+Compared to the common white quinoa variety, red quinoa has a heavier texture to it.
+As such it holds up well when cooked alone or when added to cold salads and recipes.

-It also retains its red coloring after cooking, which makes it a great option to choose if you’re looking to add a bit of color to your dishes.
+It also retains its red coloring after cooking, which makes it a great option if you’re looking to add some color to your dishes.

 As far as flavor goes, red quinoa is commonly described as having a “nutty” or “earthy” flavor to it.
 It has an overall richer taste and a slightly chewier texture compared to white quinoa.

-One of the great benefits of red quinoa that can separate it from the rest is that it has a very high concentration of lysine, which is an important amino acid that aids in the formation and repair of brain cells.
+One of the great benefits of red quinoa is it’s high concentration of lysine, which is an important amino acid, aiding in the formation and repair of brain cells.

 Of all the varieties of quinoa available, black quinoa is the least common due to the fact that it is produced in lower quantities in South America, where quinoa originates.

-While it has a similar texter to white and red quinoa varieties, it tends to have an earthier flavor with a slightly sweeter taste than the others.
+While it has a similar texture to white and red quinoa varieties, it tends to have an earthier flavor with a slightly sweeter taste than the others.

-It holds its color just as well as red quinoa, making it a great ingredient to add to any recipe if you’re looking for a stunning black color in your dish.
+It holds its color just as well as red quinoa, making it a great ingredient to add to any recipe.
 You can try using black quinoa in salads, soups, stews, or as a side dish.

-One major distinction of black quinoa that separates it from the rest is that it is the only variety that contains lithium, which is known to be effective as a medication for mania, mood swings, depression, blood disorders, and eating disorders.
+One major distinction of black quinoa is that it is the only variety that contains lithium, which is known to be effective as a medication for mania, mood swings, depression, blood disorders, and eating disorders.